malnick/technoblogic/source/_posts/2016-09-19-dc-slash-os-day-2-operations.markdown

 Day 2 operations are actions which DC/OS operators take after the initial deployment of a DC/OS cluster.
 For the DC/OS operator, this is where their job truly begins; as a product, DC/OS strives to make day 2 operations as seamless and intuitive as possible.
 Since DC/OS is an operating system, not simply a container orchestrator (though we have frameworks such as Marathon which do that in spades), we have the perfect platform for gathering metrics, logs and implementing these intuitive debugging features that our competitors lack.

 Enabling our operators with rich API's that are generic enough to fit into any stack, whether it's ELK for logs, or Data Dog for metrics, our aim is to ship features which integrate gracefully with the most common, feature-full solutions available.
 And we are not aiming to ship just cluster metrics and logs, we aim to ship metrics and logs for the applications you run on the cluster as well.
+This gives our operators the best possible stack for maintaining uptime and availability and makes DC/OS the easiest distributed container scheduler for debugging.

 For our Enterprise customers, you can expect these API's to be secured with the same authentication and authorization you've come to expect since the release of Enterprise DC/OS 1.8.